lolmaxz/vrchat-js-api-wrapper/README.md

 ## Installation

-Instructions on how to install and set up your project.
-Include any dependencies that need to be installed as well.
+Here is how you can install and start using this library:

 ### Step 1: Clone the repository